-The Chief Justice appoints the director and deputy director after consultation with Judicial Conference.
-Provides administrative support to courts (including budget, personnel, space & facilities), staff to Judicial Conference and its committees, legislative coordination.
+The Chief Justice appoints the director and deputy director after consultation with the Judicial Conference.
+Provides administrative support to courts including budget, personnel, space & facilities), staff to the Judicial Conference and its committees, legislative coordination.

-FEDERAL JUDICIAL CENTER

-Board: Chief Justice (chair); 7 judges

-elected by the Judicial Conference;
+FEDERAL JUDICIAL CENTER Board: Chief Justice (chair); seven judges elected by the Judicial Conference; Administrative Office director.

-Administrative Office director

-Board appoints the Center's director

-and deputy director.
-Provides the

-courts with orientation, continuing

-education, and research support to

-courts and Judicial Conference.
+Board appoints the Center's director and deputy director.
+Provides the courts with orientation, continuing education, and research support to courts and the Judicial Conference.

 U.S. SENTENCING COMMISSION

-8 members, 7 appointed by President
+Eight members, seven appointed by

-(including at least three federal
+the President (including at least three

-judges after considering a list
+federal judges after considering a list

-submitted by Judicial Conference)
+submitted by the Judicial

-and 1 non-voting ex officio member
+Conference) and one non-voting ex

+officio member

 Functions: Promulgates sentencing

 guidelines and otherwise establishes

 federal sentencing policies as

 directed by the 1984 Sentencing

 Reform Act.